DigiHold/DigiFusion/readme.txt

 * Icons: Font Awesome Free 5.15.4 by @fontawesome - https://fontawesome.com License - https://fontawesome.com/license/free (Icons: CC BY 4.0, Fonts: SIL OFL 1.1, Code: MIT License)
 * Font: Default system fonts

-Screenshot Resources:
-* Hero background image: Licensed from Envato Elements - https://elements.envato.com/ (Licensed for use in theme screenshots and promotional materials)
-* Feature icons: Licensed from Flaticon - https://www.flaticon.com/ (Licensed for commercial use with attribution)

-Note: The images and icons used in the theme screenshot are for demonstration purposes only and are not included with the theme download.
-Users must obtain their own licensed images and icons for their websites.

 == Theme Support ==

 For theme support and documentation, please visit: https://digihold.me/support/